Last updated on February 23rd, 2023

 However, if you’re sending your SHIB from Binance to KuCoin, KuCoin only supports ERC20 deposits of SHIB.
 This means that you should only be sending SHIB from Binance to KuCoin via the ERC20 network.

-If you send it via the BEP20 network, your SHIB may be lost since KuCoin does not support the Binance Smart Chain.
+If you send it via the BEP20 network, your SHIB may be lost since KuCoin does not support the BNB Smart Chain.